woutervh-/timed-memoize/README.md

     * `resolver` (default: `args => args`):
     A function that accepts a single array and transforms it into a key.
     The returned key can be anything that can be used as a key in standard JavaScript objects.
+    * `discardUndefined` (default: `false`):
+    If the underlying function returns `undefined`, then don't cache the value and re-evaluate the function on the next call.

  Returns a function that can be invoked like the underlying function, but returns cached results.